34 Most Popular European Clothing Brands to Know in 2026 (From Budget to Premium)

 COS

 COS is one of my favorite clothing brands for minimalist style.
-The designs are clean, modern, and made to last longer than fast fashion.
-I shop here when I’m building a capsule wardrobe.
+The designs are clean, modern, and made to last well beyond fast fashion.
+I always turn to COS when building a capsule wardrobe.

 & Other Stories